cxli233/FriendsDontLetFriends/README.md

 # 8. Friends Don't Let Friends Make Network Graphs without Trying Different Layouts

 Network graphs are common in scientific publications.
 They are super useful in presenting relationship data.
-However, the apparence (not the topology) of the network can make a huge difference in determing if a network graph is effective.
+However, the appearance (not the topology) of the network can make a huge difference in determining if a network graph is effective.

 ![Try different network layouts](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/TryDifferentLayouts.svg)